 But when that drive to make profits inadvertently causes you to become shortsighted, it’s harmful to society as a whole.

 Profit has been driven into our heads as the means of success.
 The most wealthy are the best off, but studies have shown that making more than 70k a year doesn’t really raise your happiness level in life.
 Because it’s just money.

 It doesn’t fill any voids in us or give us any sense of pleasure besides a temporary high when we buy something.
-Even the guys that have Lambo’s get bored of them eventually.
-It’s merely a status symbol, that this kind of society engraves into us to make us assume that it is somehow important.
+Even the guys that have Lambo’s get bored with them, eventually.
+It’s merely a status symbol that this kind of society engraves into us to make us assume that it is somehow important.

 This drive for profit overrides everything.
 It consumes people and corporations to not just seek a healthy level of profit, but to seek the most money possible.
 Even if it harms the origin or your own native country.

 This overriding drive for wealth that republics cause (typically through the capitalist mindset) will drag us all down with it.
-It’s what has lead to a tremendous increase in outsourcing.
+It’s what has led to a tremendous increase in outsourcing.

 That mindset capitalist republics install into us like software functions to make us act against society as a whole.
 Instead of a team, we’re an individual.
 Individualism, while incredibly important, should be sustained only so long as it doesn’t harm other members of your nation.
 Democracy fails at accomplishing this, as the mindset of “money, b*tches, and cars” overrides everything.